 Well, if I read this post six years ago, maybe I would not have joined the faculty of architecture, or perhaps I would have tried to enhance my studies thanks to these advices.
 If I had not, however, you would not be reading this article.
 I wish you all the wisdom you need.

-If you have any suggestions for this post, please do not hesitate to comment!
-If you need some more advice, ask me all the questions you want!
+If you have any suggestions for those people who have decided to go through the studies in architecture , please do not hesitate to comment!
+If you need some more advices, ask me all the questions you want!

 [Related post] How to earn Money as an Architect or a Designer